php-amqplib/RabbitMqBundle/README.md

         idle_timeout_exit_code: -2
 ```

-You can implement a batch consumer that will acknoledge all messages in one return or you can have control on what message to acknoledge.
+You can implement a batch consumer that will acknowledge all messages in one return or you can have control on what message to acknoledge.

 ```php
 namespace AppBundle\Service;